Craft Beer Muses

 In a world where innovation only breeds innovation, it’s natural that craft beer, an industry born from ingenuity, is ever-evolving.
-Today, there are no laws that dictate how beer must be brewed, and the creative ability of craft brewers is seemingly unlimited—as evidenced by the boundless flavor combinations being brewed.
-Older styles are continuously being manipulated to create newer styles and sub-categories.
-As a result, style guidelines and categories are constantly changing to keep up with evolution of craft brewing.
+Today, there are no laws that dictate how beer must be brewed, and the creative ability of craft brewers is seemingly unlimited.

 Today, I am attempting to name and describe some of the not-yet defined sub-categories of IPA emerging in the marketplace.
 Please note that as with most experimental beer styles without official guidelines, these sub-categories are still slightly ambiguous and open to interpretation.

-The “Other” IPAs
+The “Other” India Pale Ales

 Belgian-style IPA